 Like many of us, I try to use the downtime between Christmas and New Year to get as organised as possible for the year ahead – something which extends to decluttering my mobile phone.

 An easy process indeed, but one which made sure all the junk made its way across too.
-Needless to say, it was time for a tidy up.
-Usually, I aim to have a smartphone clear out twice per year — the other time while I’m on a sun lounger by the pool!
+Needless to say, it was time for a tidy-up.
+Usually, I aim to have a smartphone clear out twice yearly — the other time while I’m on a sun lounger by the pool!

 This might leave you thinking that I have a perfectly organised life if I have time to sit and sort my phone out.
 Let me assure you, I don’t!